citp/privacy-policy-historical/s/sh/sha/shawnann.com.md

 ## Cookies and Web Beacons

-Where necessary, Shawn Ann's World uses cookies to store information about a visitor's preferences and history in order to better serve the visitor and/or present the visitor with customized content.
+Where necessary, Shawn Ann's World, LLC uses cookies to store information about a visitor's preferences and history in order to better serve the visitor and/or present the visitor with customized content.

 Advertising partners and other third parties may also use cookies, scripts and/or web beacons to track visitors to our site in order to display advertisements and other useful information.
 Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.